 Sexual Harassment means conduct on the basis of sex that satisfies one or more of the following: 1.
 Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a student equal access to an FCPS education program or activity; or 2.
 Dating violence, domestic violence, sexual assault, or stalking.
-For purposes of this definition, "education program or activity" includes locations, events, or circumstances in which FCPS exercises substantial control over both the Respondent and the context in which the Sexual Harassment occurs.
-Refer to Regulation 2118.1
+For purposes of this definition, "education program or activity" includes locations, events, or circumstances in which FCPS exercises substantial control over both the respondent and the context in which the sexual harassment occurs.
+Sexual harassment is evaluated under a separate grievance process and can be found in Regulation 2118.1.